 Taking NSAIDs and sulfasalazine together might increase your risk of a stomach bleed.
 The combination could also be toxic to your blood and harm bone marrow, which produces blood cells.

 Leflunomide might cause a buildup of NSAIDs in your body, leading to additional NSAID-related side effects.
-This is not common, and many people take both types of medications under the guidance of their rheumatologist.
+This condition is not common, however, and many people take both types of medications under the guidance of their rheumatologist.

 Biologic DMARDs are made from cells and proteins.
 Different types of biologic DMARDs for RA vary in their potential interactions with other drugs.